 Self-Care Goal Sheet Word Doc

 Setting realistic person-centered goals is a critical part of providing diabetes education care and support.
-We have created a goal sheet that you can use in your practice to capture the next steps towards improving self-care.
+We have created a goal sheet that you can use in your practice to capture the next steps toward improving self-care.
 If you would like to customize the document, it is available in Word so you can make modifications for your practice.
 Or you can download the PDF, print and go.

 This handout is one of my favorites.
-Cartoon characters depict the signs and symptoms of low and high blood sugars and then detail steps to take.
+Cartoon characters depict the signs and symptoms of low and high blood sugars and then detail the steps to take.

-Add your program’s logo and provide your clients with a useful, customized document that includes contact info, a list of medications and critical health data.
+Add your program’s logo and provide your clients with a useful, customized document that includes contact info, a list of medications, and critical health data.

 a handout that practical tips on surviving the holidays for people with diabetes.
 Share with your friends, participants, and colleagues!

 A helpful way to prioritize what items to grab given different time frame limitations.
 We found it online and customized it for people with diabetes.
 It is available in Word or PDF.
 Thank you for sharing with your colleagues and community.